SeanCoaker/SeanCoaker/README.md

 ## ⚙️ Current Work

-- Learning Golang
-- Looking for Work
+- Studying AI and Machine Learning concepts ready for a future project.